VisualComposer/builder/readme.txt

 * Update: Global elements .css file is optimized for performance
 * Fix: Woo Commerce page edit with Visual Composer
 * Fix: Headers, Footers, and Sidebars can be used in Woo Commerce pages
-* Fix: Design Options applies to proper tag within Section element
+* Fix: Design Options applies to proper tag within a Section element
 * Fix: Visual Composer works properly on Pantheon hosting

 = 2.7 =
 *Release Date - 2018-05-27*

 * New: Import/Export Hub add-on for Visual Composer Premium to migrate templates between sites
-* New: Template Widget Hub add-on for Visual Composer Premium template display in sidebar
+* New: Template Widget Hub add-on for Visual Composer Premium template display in the sidebar
 * New: Button and Icon group elements to display buttons and icons inline
 * New: Remove All options is added to the Tree view to delete all content with one click
 * Update: Free and Premium sorting options in the Visual Composer Hub
 * Update: Tree View interface optimized for multi-level layouts
-* Update: Element dependancy mechanism enhanced to support element groups and inner elements
+* Update: Element dependency mechanism enhanced to support element groups and inner elements
 * Update: Option to remove header, footer, and sidebar for the Visual Composer page layouts
-* Fix: Custom CSS styles applied properly for stretched button in advanced content elements
+* Fix: Custom CSS styles applied properly for a stretched button in advanced content elements
 * Fix: Default video shortcode works in templates
 * Fix: wp_remote_get function works properly in older WordPress versions
 * Fix: Visibility toggle in Design Options display proper state
 * Fix: Element animation in Design Options works for custom devices
-* Fix: Undo removes whole element set of row, column, and element if they were added with one action
+* Fix: Undo removes whole element set of a row, column, and element if they were added with one action
 * Fix: Empty space element works properly on custom devices
 * Fix: Post grid elements displayed properly on the home page
 * Fix: Featured Image Post Grid element properly applies text and category colors